In a Nutshell:

 We like almost everything about this chair.
 It provides a decent roller-based massage, an excellent airbag massage, and a very good calf and foot massage.
 In addition to that, it’s got three different Zero-G seating positions on offer, which is beyond impressive.

-On the flip side, though, there are several key features offered on more expensive chairs that are simply missing.
+On the flip side, though, several key features are offered on more expensive chairs that are simply missing.
 No Bluetooth speakers, no pre-programmed massage routines, no body stretching, and a limited number of massage techniques on offer.
 Also, although heat is present, it is relatively weakly implemented compared to the strength of the other features on the chair.

 As we said at the start, it’s not a perfect chair, but in our view, the pros far outweigh the cons, making this an excellent value for the money.